czmirek/terraform-provider-script/README.md

 # Terraform script provider

-This provider has a nice script resource which delegates the resource cycle completely to your local CRUD scripts that you provide in a more elegant way than by hacking through `local-exec`, `data "external"`, `when=destroy` or `triggers`
+This provider contains a single `"script"` resource which delegates the resource cycle completely to your local CRUD scripts.

-Please note that this should be used ONLY if there is no official provider for the thing you are trying to provide with this resource (or if it doesn't work very well yet).
+**THIS IS v0.1!
+USE ON YOUR OWN RISK!**

-**THIS IS v0.1, NOT YET TESTED VERY THOROUGHLY!** Also, this is my first `go` project.
-I'll be very happy if you contribute or just comment about my code especially if you are experienced in `go`.
+*Also please note that this should be used ONLY if there is no official provider for the thing you are trying to provide with this resource (or if it doesn't work very well yet).*

 ```go
 resource "script" "new" {